 There are no extra charges or hidden costs, for example there are no entry or exit charges on your investment.

-Our second annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 22 July 2021.
+Our third annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 28 July 2022.
 It was designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.
 You can find a link to our Annual Value Assessment report on the Annual Value Assessment page.